SSDS-Croatia/SSDS-2019/lectures/readme.txt

-This folder will contain all presentations from morning lectures.
+This folder will contain all presentations and accompanying documents from morning lectures.